Bag Film Breakup of Droplets in Uniform Airflows: Breakup of bag films

 While the physical mechanisms responsible for the onset of liquid film breakup in general remain an active research topic, with various candidates proposed including chemical or thermal inhomogeneities \citep{kant2022bags}, Marangoni effects \citep{lhuissier2012bursting} or presence of surface contamination \citep{neel2018spontaneous}, it has been argued that for bag films under normal acceleration, thickness modulations arise across the film due to the RT instability, resulting in perforation when the perturbation amplitude becomes comparable to the film thickness $h$ \citep{Villermaux2009, Jackiw2021}.

 Numerically, the perforation and subsequent fragmentation of thin films in droplet breakup problems has historically been challenging to represent in a physically consistent manner.
 Given that perforation involves a topological change in the air-water interface, numerical studies have usually employed interface-capturing techniques such as the geometric VOF approach employed here \citep{tang2021effects, Jain2015, Jain2019}; such methods can represent interfacial topological change without a need for extensive special treatment.
 However, such techniques also tend to suffer from an unphysical and numerically uncontrolled perforation and fragmentation mode in thin films, which moreover compromises numerical convergence of the statistics of the resulting fragment populations \citep{chirco2021manifold}.
-In this phenomenon, when the film thickness approaches the local mesh size, it begins to destabilise, generating a large range of small fragments without a well-defined fragmentation mechanism; fig.~\ref{fig:snap_L12_no_chirco} shows a qualitative illustration of this phenomenon in our own simulations.
+In this phenomenon, when the film thickness approaches the local mesh size, it begins to destabilise, generating a large number of small fragments without a well-defined fragmentation mechanism; fig.~\ref{fig:snap_L12_no_chirco} shows a qualitative illustration of this phenomenon in our own simulations.
 This phenomenon also appears in images of droplet breakup in \cite{Jain2015}; unfortunately, information on numerical convergence of fragment statistics is not supplied in that study.

 The manifold death (MD) algorithm constructed and implemented by \cite{chirco2021manifold} into Basilisk aims to bypass this spurious mode of fragmentation.
 This algorithm detects and artificially perforates thin films periodically by removing liquid mass once their thickness decreases to a prescribed critical value.
 The key point is that VOF breakup is circumvented because the film is perforated at a thickness greater than what is required for VOF breakup to occur.
 A limitation of the MD method is that it removes mass from the droplet in order to generate the hole, which disturbs the momentum and mass conservation properties of the VOF scheme as implemented in Basilisk.
-We find in practice that sufficiently few holes are formed in these simulations that this mass loss is insignificant (see below).
+We find in practice that the parameters of the MD algorithm can be adjusted so that sufficiently few holes are formed in these simulations and this mass loss becomes insignificant (see below).